Arcadier/Arcadier-Quick-Deploy/README.md

   * *Don't type anything and click enter*
 * Configure as a single-page app (rewrite all urls to /index.html)? (*This is very important*)
   * N
+* Set up automatic builds and deploys with GitHub?
+  * N

 This will automatically create the following in your folder: